dshorthouse/bloodhound/spark.md

 # Apache Spark Bulk Import Data and Aggregations into MySQL

 The following script written in Scala illustrates how to rapidly import into MySQL a massive GBIF occurrence csv files contained in a Darwin Core Archive download.
 Other methods here produce aggregates of these same occurrence data for rapid import into relational tables.
 The goal here is to produce a unique list of agents as a union of recordedBy and identifiedBy Darwin Core fields while retaining their occurrence record memberships.
-This greatly accelerates processing and parsing steps prior to reconciling the agents.
+This greatly accelerates processing and parsing steps prior to reconciling people names.
 Aggregating identifiedBy and recordedBy fields from an occurrence csv file containing 73M records takes 20-30 minutes using 6GB of memory.

 and to produce necessary source csv files for [Parse & Populate Agent](bin/parse_agents.rb) and [Populate Taxa](bin/populate_taxa.rb) scripts.